Stormbound-Games/stormbound-kitty/docs/PERFORMANCE.md

 ## Bundle analyzer

-The Webpack bundle analyzer can be used locally by defining a `WEBPACK_BUNDLE_ANALYZER=1` environment variable in the `.env` file, and running `npm run build:cra`.
+The Webpack bundle analyzer can be used locally by defining a `WEBPACK_BUNDLE_ANALYZER=1` environment variable in the `.env` file, and running `npm run build-site`.
 This will cause two new tabs to open in the default browser: one for client-side bundles, one for server-side bundles.
 Only the client-side ones really matter for performance.